 Of course, given the fact that the Android 12 release is full steam ahead, you might be wondering when you can get your hands on it.
 The answer?
 It depends — but generally, Google releases full versions of Android updates to the public around August, and even then, it’s only to the Pixel and some partner phones.
 Here’s everything we know.

 Along with announcing the first Android 12 Developer Preview, Google also provided a release schedule for various milestones of the operating system’s development — giving us a good look at what to expect.

-First up is another Developer Preview, which prepare developers for the changes coming to Android, and allow them to update their apps accordingly.
-Most of the changes in Developer Previews are under the hood, so you shouldn’t expect too many visual changes.
-The third Developer Preview will launch in April, if all goes to plan.
+First up were the next two Developer Previews, which prepared developers for the changes coming to Android and allowed them to update their apps accordingly.
+Most of the changes in Developer Previews are under the hood, so not too many visual changes came with those.

 Last but not least is the public release of Android 12.
 This will likely happen toward the end of August or the beginning of September.

 Initially, all Pixel devices from the Pixel 3 and later will get Android 12, along with some Android One partners.
 For Android 11, Sony, OnePlus, and Xiaomi all participated in the betas, and as such got the final release when it was available or very soon after.
 The same thing recurred this year, with the Android 12 beta being available on phones from Asus, OnePlus, Oppo, Realme, Sharp, Tecno, TCL, Vivo, Xiaomi, and ZTE.
 It’s possible that supported phones will get a speedy release, though no official announcements have been made just yet.

 Eventually, all high-end phones and most midrange phones from the past year or so should get Android 12.
 But it may take a while.
 After all, look at the Galaxy S20 series, which only got Android 11 starting in January, though Google finalized the OS in September.
 It’s pretty common for even flagship phones to get the next major software update two or more months after it’s released by Google.